 High procalcitonin levels are primarily caused by bacterial infections.
 Conditions such as severe sepsis, pneumonia, urinary tract infections, and other bacterial-related infections can elevate procalcitonin.
 Additionally, non-infectious factors like surgery, trauma, or severe inflammation can also lead to increased procalcitonin levels.
 It's important to note that procalcitonin is not typically elevated in viral infections.

-Key blood tests for sepsis include CBC, procalcitonin, blood culture, lactate, CRP, and coagulation tests.
+Key blood tests for sepsis include Complete blood count Test, procalcitonin, blood culture, lactate, C-Reactive Protein (CRP) Test, and coagulation tests.
 Prompt testing is vital for timely intervention

 Yes, procalcitonin can be elevated without an active infection.
 Non-infectious factors like surgery, trauma, severe inflammation, and certain medical conditions can also cause an increase in procalcitonin levels.